powsybl/powsybl.github.io/pages/documentation/developer/patterns/simulator-integration.md

 ## Implementation

 For each simulator, it is then necessary to implement the `getName`, `getVersion` and `run` methods.
-For example, for load flow simulations, some existing implementations are `OpenLoadFlowProvider` and `Hades2Provider`, and for time-domain simulations the `DynawoProvider` exists.
+For example, for load flow simulations, some existing implementations are `OpenLoadFlowProvider`, and for time-domain simulations the `DynawoProvider` exists.

 **Remarks**: